 productboard uses the Double Diamond approach for conducting product discovery, structured as follows:

-- Identify the challenge
+- Identify the optimal solution

 Let’s break down each piece step-by-step.